Gowongo Mohawk: Chief Ga-ne-gua

 Wep-ton-no-mah's father and chief of his tribe.
 Portrayed as a very wise and kindly man.
+Named after Gowongo's father.
 Played by the real life Chief Ga-ne-gua.

 Colonel Stockton

-A rich man and local landowner who earnt his wealth through a career in the army.
+A rich man and local landowner who earned his wealth through a career in the army.
 He has a good relationship with the local Native American tribe, and with his servants.
 Played by Gowongo Mohawks husband, Charles W. Charles.

 Nellie Stockton

 Colonel Stockton's daughter, and implied romantic interest to Wep-ton-no-mah.

 Captain Franklin

 The nephew of Colonel Stockton.
 A Captain in the army, he is continuously in need of money to fund his youthful exploits, and also because he's being blackmailed.